jelastic-jps/magento/magento21-php7-varnish-memcache-storage/README.md

 **Note** that for the given packages to be properly deployed, you need to have a billing account already registered and upgraded at any of Jelastic Platform installations, as the number of required servers and needed functionality exceed the usual trial account limits.
 To give a try of Magento in Jelastic with a trial account for free, start with deployment of a [non-clustered Magento solution](https://github.com/jelastic-jps/magento/tree/master/magento), which represents a bundle of application server and database instance.

-To deploy Magento cluster with additional slave MySQL instance for backups:
+To deploy Magento cluster with additional secondary MySQL instance for backups:

 [![Deploy](https://github.com/jelastic-jps/git-push-deploy/raw/master/images/deploy-to-jelastic.png)](https://jelastic.com/install-application/?manifest=https%3A%2F%2Fraw.githubusercontent.com%2Fjelastic-jps%2Fmagento%2Fmaster%2Fmagento21-php7-varnish-memcache-storage%2Fmanifest.jps)